jiang-yi-siphty/NineHeadlines/README.md

 ### Architeture

 MVVM without RxSwift.
 This projest doesn't require complicated user interactives or event reaction, thus, it only has simple data binding.
+Here I am using MVVM+Store architecture.

 ### Model
 I use Swift's own Codable to build the data model manually.
 I haven't decode all the key/value in the JSON reponse as many of them are never be used in this project.